bestan/udacity-openstreetmap/README.md

 In terms of improving the dataset, I would propose adding better categorization.
 For example, amenities like `restaurant`, `fast_food`, `cafe` etc. don't have common tags, and so it would be quite difficult to aggregate, analyze and provide information of all food places.
 Therefore, it would be very useful to have a common tag such as `amenity.category = food`.

+I can see several problems that might occur during the implementation of this improvement.
+First of all, the dataset is quite large, which means that the effort is very high.
+It would be unfeasible to add the categories manually, but it is certainly possible to do this programmatically.
+However, programmatic approach might introduce errors to the dataset, which is why thorough validation of the categorization is crucial.
+Secondly, some amenities might have several categories at the same time.
+For example, most hotels also have restaurants, but we might not have data about it.
+Therefore, a lot of categories might be incomplete.
+It would be necessary to evaluate practical value of such categorization depending on scale of such incompleteness.

 ## Final code
 See [final.py](final.py).